proycon/codemeta2html/README.md

 ## Usage

-You can pass either a JSON-LD file describing a single software project:
+You can pass either a JSON-LD file describing a single software project and have it output to standard output:

-`$ codemeta2html yoursoftware.codemeta.json > yoursoftware.html`
+`$ codemeta2html --stdout yoursoftware.codemeta.json > yoursoftware.html`

-You can pass a full JSON-LD graph describing multiple projects, effectively using `codemeta2html` to generate a static website:
+Or you can pass a full JSON-LD graph describing multiple projects, effectively using `codemeta2html` to generate a static website:

 `$ codemeta2html --outputdir build/ yoursoftware.codemeta.json`

+This is the default behaviour, it also works on an input file for  single software project although it may be overkill there.

+You can pass additional linked data to the context graph, this is used for vocabularies that are referenced by the software metadata and ensures they can be properly label.
+The use of SKOS vocabularies is supported and encouraged.
+Consider the following example for the CLARIAH project:

+`
+$ codemeta2html --baseuri https://tools.clariah.nl/ --addcontextgraph https://w3id.org/nwo-research-fields --addcontextgraph https://raw.githubusercontent.com/CLARIAH/tool-discovery/master/schemas/research-technology-readiness-levels.jsonld --addcontextgraph https://vocabs.dariah.eu/rest/v1/tadirah/data\?format\=text/turtle data.json
+`

+The `--baseuri` parameter will adapt all resource identifiers to a single common URI, which does not necessarily have to be the same as the URL the pages are served from (you can use ``--baseurl`` for that).

+## Acknowledgement

+This work is conducted at the [KNAW Humanities Cluster](https://huc.knaw.nl/)'s [Digital Infrastructure department](https://di.huc.knaw.nl/) in the scope of the [CLARIAH](https://www.clariah.nl) project (CLARIAH-PLUS, NWO grant 184.034.023) as part of the FAIR Tool Discovery track of the Shared Development Roadmap.